v3ai/v3ai.github.io/_posts/2023-11-11-dont-send-your-kid-to-harvard.md

 Reecently re-did my website.
 It looks ok?
 IDK I removed a lot of personal stuff, and moved it to be more "professional" The photos section could still use some work, and it's pretty sloppy coding to be honest. (used a template, and modified it heavily)

 What does the future hold?
 Not sure, but both of my fkn mopeds are broken at the moment which absoloutely sucks

+As a note, I think I'm going to try to move on from who I was.
+I am the me that I am right now really.
+Not to say I wont learn from it, but some aspects of the past me feel untrue to the now me.
+Wow, revolutionary, people change
+Yeah, I know it's not groud breaking, but maybe I've repeated the same story of who I am to myself enough.
+It serves nobody.